The Pain Body Is Like Being Possessed By A Negative Entity

 Here’s how ignoring it can cost you big time:

-- Missed Opportunities: When it is in control, you’re more likely to see risks instead of opportunities.
+When you’re in control, you’re more likely to see risks rather than opportunities.
 How many deals have you walked away from because of irrational fear?

-- Productivity Nosedive: Emotional turmoil is a time and energy vampire.
+Emotional turmoil is a time- and energy-vampire.
 While you’re wrestling with your stored negative baggage, your competitors are out there hustling.

 The bottom line?
 Ignoring your unprocessed negative emotions isn’t just bad for your emotional health; it’s bad for your bottom line.
 Dealing with it isn’t just self-help fluff—it’s a solid business strategy.